Revegetation to connect pockets of bushland from Balnarring to Coolart. A Koala Corridor.

-Starting on 19 July 2021 the first 40 pine trees were removed from the area behind the skate park along the route of the old railway line, towards the Balnarring Village Common and Balbirooroo.
-This area will be the first area where replanting will occur.
+Starting in July 2021 the first 40 pine trees were removed from the area behind the skate park, towards the Balnarring Village Common and Balbirooroo wetlands for the first stage of replanting.
 This was at a cost of $20,000.
-The feedback from the community members who stopped to have a look was enthusiastically supportive.
-Thanks also to the community for their support on social media.

 It has taken well over than two years to get to this point.
 Many hours had been spent on working through the necessary council processes, and finally the Landcare Group was given a permit to undertake this project.